Skip to content

 A well-crafted pitch or proposal is essential for securing a youth sports sponsorship, no matter who you're talking to.

-There are several ways to craft a compelling proposal—begin by choosing the format that best showcases the value of partnering with your youth sports organization:
+There are several ways to craft a compelling proposal.
+Begin by choosing the format that best showcases the value of partnering with your youth sports organization, such as:

 • One-pager—Concise and impactful for quick pitches